-If you live in a major metropolitan like Atlanta, ridesharing services like Lyft and Uber are nothing short of revolutionary.
+If you live in a major metropolitan area like Atlanta, ridesharing services like Lyft and Uber are nothing short of revolutionary.
 Cheaper, faster, and easier to use than a traditional cab service, ridesharing companies have made getting around town a breeze.
 But, as with all things, if it seems too good to be true, it probably is.
 Anyone involved in an accident with an Uber or Lyft driver can find themselves taking a complicated and costly trip.

 If you have been injured while riding in an Uber or Lyft, give the Atlanta car accident attorneys at Grant Law Offices a call.
 We're committed to helping those who have been injured.
 To schedule a free consultation, dial (404) 995-3955 or toll-free (866) 249-5513 today.

 What can be done?
 Unlike the taxi services of old, Uber and Lyft approach customer service and safety in a different manner.
 Currently, they do their best to remain at a distance from their users, their drivers, and the communities they serve.
 They do this by claiming their drivers aren't employees and that their service just connects people needing rides to drivers.
 This is a blatant attempt to shield themselves from any liability should an accident occur with one of their drivers.

 Ridesharing companies are a new concept to the road.
 As a result, many of the rules and lawmakers who govern “transportation network companies” are rushing to catch up.
 There is no clearer example of this than in an Uber or Lyft driver’s insurance coverage.